 Have Spare Minute or Two?

-You made a decision to move around more when you have a spare minute or two.
-When would that be?
+You made a decision to move around more when you have a spare minute or two, so when would that be?

 - During commercials, while watching TV